enoch-chang/ImageProcessorS18/README.md

 ### Introduction
 This repository contains an image processing web application that contains the front-end (React application), back-end (Flask) and associated algorithms.
 Users can create accounts to upload images, access previously uploaded images saved under their e-mail and perform image processing.
 As each image (both original or processed) is selected, additional metrics are displayed underneath the image.

+The application has been deployed on GitHub and can be accessed here: https://enoch-chang.github.io/BME590-FinalProj-Web/

 Demo: https://youtu.be/_z7sYrrQBAc

 ### Front End